sPhaykrew/MVVM-FoodApp/README.md

 # Food Recipes
-show list of food recipes and details
+Show list of food recipes and details

 # Features
 - Show list of food recipes